Mr-aicoder/HireCopilot--Automatic_Hiring_Agent/Readme.md

   - A Resume Parser Agent extracts key information into a structured format.
   - A Screening & Scoring Agent compares each resume against the generated JD, providing a score and detailed rationale.
   - A Summarizer Agent creates a concise summary for the top candidates.

+- **Phase 3: Interview Preparation**
+  - After screening, select a high-scoring candidate from a dropdown list.
+  - An **Interview Question Generator** agent analyzes the specific candidate's profile against the job description.
+  - It generates a tailored set of interview questions covering **technical, behavioral, and situational** aspects, designed to probe the candidate's unique strengths and explore any identified gaps.

 ## Setup